altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 ~Nearly 10 minutes ago now~
 'Redeye...'
 ~He repeated in his head~
-*He Looked at the flight boards as he ran down the terminal* 'Where was she going?'
+*He looked at the flight boards as he ran down the terminal* 'Where was she going?'
 *He stopped and looked at the board more carefully* ~He was next to terminal 23, and it was going up~
-~He scanned the board for flights leaving that direction~ ~8 o'Clock - new york, 8 o'clock - florida 8:15, new york again~ ~All at terminals down to his left~
+~He scanned the board for flights leaving that direction~ ~11 o'Clock - New York, 11 o'Clock - Florida 8:15, New York again~ ~All at terminals down to his right~
 }
 {
 *He stopped when he saw her*